-I believe from personal experience that carrots can cure cancer–and rapidly, without chemotherapy, radiation, or other dietary changes.
-I think carrots are worth a try for nearly everyone diagnosed with cancer, because the results show up very fast.
+I believe, from personal experience, that carrots can cure cancer rapidly – without chemotherapy, radiation, or other dietary changes.
+I think carrots are worth a try for nearly everyone diagnosed with cancer because the results show up very fast.

 Here’s the history of my experience:

-On June 6 I had surgery for a newly diagnosed Stage 3 colon cancer.
+On June 6th, I had surgery for a newly diagnosed Stage 3 colon cancer.
 I declined the recommended chemotherapy and felt better and better from that date.
-But six months later, on November 6, I had a CT scan followup that showed probable cancer in my lungs.
+But six months later, on November 6th, I had a CT scan follow-up that showed probable cancer in my lungs.

 I was very distraught.
-I read everything I could find on the internet about alternatives to chemotherapy and radiation.
-I already had a list of twenty or so recommended substances that didn’t work, that my husband had tried for six months before dying of lung cancer in 2005.
+I read everything I could find on the Internet about alternatives to chemotherapy and radiation.
+I already had a list of 20 or so recommended substances that didn’t work, that my husband had tried for six months before dying of lung cancer in 2005.

-I hit upon a letter on the internet by a California man maned Ralph Cole, saying that drinking the juice of five pounds of carrots daily had eliminated small squamous cell cancers on his neck, and that a few others had told him the juice had helped with a variety of cancers.
+I hit upon a letter on the internet by a Californian man named Ralph Cole, saying that drinking the juice of five pounds of carrots, daily, had eliminated small squamous cell cancers on his neck.
+It also said that a few others had told him the juice had helped with a variety of cancers.
 Ralph was very detailed in describing his own experience, and wasn’t selling anything or engaging in self-aggrandizement.
-On November 17, I started drinking the juice in the quantity Ralph recommended.
+On November 17th, I started drinking the juice in the quantity Ralph recommended.

-On November 27, a PET scan confirmed the findings of the CT scan: the presence of “spots,” swollen lymph nodules, and two small tumors in enlarged lymph nodes between the lungs, each about an inch long by 1/4 inch diameter.
-According to the radiologist ‘s report, these tumors were “avid for sugar” and “rapidly growing.”
+On November 27th, a PET scan confirmed the findings of the CT scan: the presence of “spots,” swollen lymph nodules, and two small tumors in enlarged lymph nodes between the lungs – each about 1 inch long by 1/4 inch in diameter.
+According to the radiologist’s report, these tumors were “avid for sugar” and “rapidly growing.”

 Drinking carrot juice, unlike some supplements that oncologists prohibit during conventional treatment, is perfectly compatible with simultaneous radiation or chemo; but I didn’t want the recommended chemo because I had researched and dreaded its side effects.

-On January 7, after eight weeks on the carrot juice (a quart to a quart and one third daily) I had my first follow-up CT scan.
+On January 7th, after eight weeks on the carrot juice (one quart to one and one-third quart daily) I had my first follow-up CT scan.
 It showed no growth of the cancer, some shrinkage of the tumors, and fewer swollen lymph nodes.
 In just eight weeks, the growth of the tumors had stopped.

 It’s interesting that eight weeks is the same amount of time on carrot juice that it took Ralph Cole to eliminate his squamous cell tumors.

-For the next six months, until the end of July, 2013, I continued drinking the juice faithully every day, except when I was traveling.
-I used an Omega Juicer at first, which made about a quart of juice from the five pounds of carrots.
-Because of moving, I switched to a Champion Juicer, which made about a quart and a third from the same amount of carrots.
+For the next six months, until the end of July 2013, I continued drinking the juice faithfully every day, except when I was traveling.
+I used an Omega Juicer at first, which made about one quart of juice from the five pounds of carrots.
+Because of moving, I switched to a Champion Juicer, which made about one and one-third quart from the same amount of carrots.
 Both juicers were effective.
-I made all the juice for the day in the morning, drank part, and kept the remainder in the refrigerator, drinking it throughout the day.
-Every month or so when I traveled, I would go three or four consecutive days without juice.
+I made all the juice for the day in the morning, drank part of it, and kept the remainder in the refrigerator to drink throughout the day.
+Every month or so, when I traveled, I would go three or four consecutive days without juice.

 A CT scan at the end of March 2013 showed no growth of the cancer, no new cancer, no swollen lymph nodes, and further shrinkage of the tumors.